By Tim Stafford | posted 04/28/2004

 features a family restaurant.
 Ten years ago, the roads featured

-sedate, ancient Ambassadors; now ubiquitous traffic jams include new
+sedate, ancient Ambassadors; now ubiquitous traffic jams include

 cars of every make.
-Poverty remains, but you can't miss the buzz of
+Poverty remains, but you can't miss the buzz

 fresh expectations.

-Not just the economy is changing.
+economy is changing.
 While interviewing church leaders

 and pastors throughout India, I heard again and again that the